 One of the best parts of summertime in Ozaukee County is the plethora of outdoor concerts to attend.
 From Summer Sounds to Gathering on the Green, there's something for everyone.
 Here's the 2017 lineup:

-GALA in the Park On Thursday nights at 6:30, beginning July 12th with the Altered Five Blues Band and running through August 23rd with Totally Neon, the Grafton Area Live Arts Concert Series will return to Veterans Park on the Milwaukee River.
+GALA in the Park On Thursday nights at 6:30, beginning July 11th with the SenSations and running through August 22nd with The Cheap Shots, the Grafton Area Live Arts Concert Series will return to Veterans Park on the Milwaukee River.
 Popcorn and beverages will be for sale by the Grafton Lions, and John's Pizzaria will be serving food.

 Shully's River Sounds in Thiensville will have free concerts on the first Thursday of each month from 6:30-10 p.m., rain or shine, with some delicious food available, made (of course!) by Shully's.
-June 7th is Five Card Studs, July 12th is the Alex Wilson Band, and August 2nd is the Eddie Butts Band.
+June 6th is Five Card Studs, July 11th is De La Buena, and August 8th is the Eddie Butts Band.
 Attendees are encouraged to bring two non-perishable food items for Family Sharing's Food Pantry.

 Climb the hill to the iconic St. Mary's church on Fridays from noon to 12:30 for the St. John XXIII Summer Music Series: Music on the Hill!
-The perfect accompianment to your lunch break, with an ecclectic mix of music from June 22nd to September 22nd.
+The perfect accompaniment to your lunch break, with an eclectic mix of music from June 14th to August 30th.

 To stay informed about all of the great live music happening in and around Oz, make sure to stay tuned to the Ozaukee Living Local Events Page, and subscribe to our Friday Newsletter!